 Contact your mortgage company to find out if you are eligible for a forbearance.

 Contact Other Creditors to Defer Payments

-Although credit cards, medical providers or other unsecured creditors are not required to modify payment obligations or arrangements, they may do so voluntarily.
+Although automobile creditors, credit cards, medical providers or other unsecured creditors are not required to modify payment obligations or arrangements, they may do so voluntarily.
 If you were not delinquent on the account before requesting a modification or deferment, the creditor is barred from negative credit reporting if you comply with the modified payment terms.
 If you negotiate a modification with your creditors, make sure the terms are reduced to writing and signed by both parties so there is no misunderstanding.

 The CARES Act provides more favorable borrowing terms and waives some tax penalties on early withdrawal from retirement.
 Although this is extremely tempting, this is usually a very bad short-term plan.
 When you pull money out of retirement accounts like your 401(k), you are setting yourself back years.
 In addition, almost all funds in an IRS qualified retirement account are exempted or protected from the claims of creditors, so you’re giving up a very protected asset to pay creditors whose debt you may be able to handle with other means.

 Entitlement to bankruptcy relief is largely based on your gross income earned in the six months before the filing of your case.
 If you had already been considering bankruptcy or other debt relief options, now might be the best time to file if your income was reduced by COVID-19.